rootkovska/rootkovska.github.io/contact.md

 And to tell you the truth, I haven't got a clue on stream ciphering machine-discretised audio payloads.
 I've never been stuying it in detail.
-I have doubts about the strenght of a system that first sample, then encrypt, finally transmit.
+I have doubts about the strenght of a system that first sample, then encrypt, finally transmit on a sessionless/stateless protocol.
 The ZRTP/SRTP/SRCTP looked good to me for end-to-end securing my calls but I've never been experimenting enough to being able to asses its security.

 That being said, my pupped identity is available for scheduled public conversations.